buhrmi/activestorage-nft/README.md

 ActiveStorage adapter for [NFT.storage](https://nft.storage).

-Uploaded files are automatically pinned, courtesy of [Protocol Labs](https://protocol.ai).
+Uploaded files are automatically pinned on the pinata.cloud IPFS pinning service, courtesy of [Protocol Labs](https://protocol.ai).

 ## Note on uniqueness